-He knows everything about everything and He wants to talk with you about everything…that is going on in your life.
+He knows everything about everything and He wants to talk with you about everything… and anything that is going on in your life.

-Someone said to me recently, after I had been called upon to pray in a public setting, “That was a sweet and awesome prayer.”
+Someone said to me once, after I had been called upon to pray in a public setting, “That was a sweet and awesome prayer.”

 I responded, “I was talking to a sweet and awesome God.”

 Tell God your deepest feelings regarding the absence of the person no longer in your life.

 God loves the honesty of the heart.